-NIM is an AIX tool that enables a cluster administrator to centrally manage the installation and configuration of AIX and optional software on machines within a networked environment.
+NIM (Network Installation Management) is an AIX tool that enables a cluster administrator to centrally manage the installation and configuration of AIX and optional software on machines within a networked environment.
 This document assumes you are somewhat familiar with NIM.
 For more information about NIM, see the IBM AIX Installation Guide and Reference. (http://www-03.ibm.com/servers/aix/library/index.html)

-The process described below is one basic set of steps that may be used to boot AIX diskless nodes and is not meant to be a comprehensive guide of all the available NIM options.
+The process described below is one basic set of steps that may be used to boot AIX diskless nodes and is not meant to be a comprehensive guide of all the available xCAT or NIM options.